dotcontract/www-dotcontract-org/app/pages/docs/cli/commit/index.md

 ```flags
 -f
 ```
-Specifies the dotcontract file to commit to.
-Either -f or -d must be specified.
+Specifies the dotcontract file to use.
+If neither `-f` nor `-d` are used, the CLI will use the present working directory or its closest parent directory that is a dotcontract directory.

 ```flags
 -d
 ```
-Specifies the dotcontract directory to commit to.
-Either -f or -d must be specified.
+Specifies the dotcontract directory to use.
+If neither `-f` nor `-d` are used, the CLI will use the present working directory or its closest parent directory that is a dotcontract directory.

 ```flags
 -o
 ```
-Specifies an output dotcontract file to write the revised dotcontract to.
+Specifies an output dotcontract file to write a revised dotcontract to, instead of modifying the input.
+If `-o` is not used, the input dotcontract file or dotcontract directory will be modified.

 ```flags
 -m